SOUTHERN CHOICE REAL ESTATE ACADEMY POLICIES

 CONTINUING EDUCATION POLICIES

 Payment is due at the time of class.
+Zoom classes will need to be prepaid.
 We have a NO REFUND policy but will reschedule students when classes are available during the current license year.
 Returned checks shall be immediately paid in full plus a $20 processing fee.
 No student may register for other classes until the class is paid.

 Pre-registration guarantees a seat.
 Walk-ins allowed as space permits.
 Students arriving late will not be admitted.
 Licensee Pocket Cards are required for entrance.